semanticarts/gist/migration/v11.0/README.md

 # Migrating to gist v11.0

-This file gives a quick overview of using the migration utilities provided by the gist team to help migrate from the previous version of gist.
+This file gives a quick overview of using the migration utilities provided by the gist team to help migrate from version v10 of gist.
 These utilities should be reviewed before running them to make sure you approve of the actions prior to using them.

 These utilities do not handle everything, in some cases we can only warn you about changes that were made in gist and you will need to decide how you want to handle the changes.

+## Migration Queries

+All of our migration tools are SPARQL queries.

+You will note that some files have very similar names.
+Here is what the suffixes mean:
+- `_default.rq` : These queries only work on the default graph
+- `_ngraphs.rq` : These queries only work on named graphs
+- `.rq` : These queries work on both the default graph and named graphs

 ## Requirements